Last updated: Sep 14, 2014

 Start: From The Cloudsplitter [Route #2, volume 1, page 500], walk left for 5 minutes to a drainage below the right side of the huge square scoop.
 Ascend to a small vegetated bench at the bottom left side of the face below the flake and buttress on the right side of the scoop.

 P1 5.8+ PG: Face climb to a series of three open books on the left side of the face.
-Go up a handcrack in the third open book to its top (critical yellow Alien placement), then make tricky moves (crux) with gear at your feet to a seam.
+Go up a handcrack in the third open book to its top (#2 Camalot), then make tricky moves (crux) with gear at your feet to a seam (yellow Alien).
 Traverse to a handcrack leading to a small roof.
 Break through the roof using the left of two vertical cracks.
 Move right to a right-leaning crack with two alders.
 Follow this past loose blocks to an offwidth.
 Go up the offwidth until it leans left.
-Belay from a 6" ledge with horizontal cracks just above.
+Traverse right 6' and belay from a 6" ledge with horizontal cracks just above.
 150'

-P2 5.7 PG: Continue up the left-leaning offwidth to lower-angle slab with a series of fistcracks.
+P2 5.7 PG: Go back 6' left to the offwidth, then continue up the left-leaning offwidth to lower-angle slab with a series of fistcracks.
 Follow the face to a steeper bulge at about 110'.
 Climb it and go slightly right above a large tree island to an obvious left-arching bulge with dominant overlaps.
 160'

 P3 5.7 PG: Break through the bulge on the right and face climb up and left toward an obvious chimney in the upper cliffs.
 Go through bushes and climb on grungy stone to the bottom of the chimney.
 Climb the corner up to a small slab to finish.
 Alternate exit if too wet: step over a corner to cleaner rock on the wall immediately the right of the chimney.
 Belay from trees above.
 160'